sweeneyiiid/iwantaboat/motor_control/README.md

 So I turned `motor_control.py` into a library, which is called by `motor_control_ui.py`

-It's a very simple program that just looks for keyboard input from the user in an infinite loop until the user types `exit`.
+It's a very simple program that just looks for keyboard input from the user in an infinite loop until the user types `exit`, then in cleans up the GPIO pins and exits.

 It works pretty well though, even making me rethink the need for figuring out how to interpret a key being held down.